Mickey Joseph: Louisiana Tech

 On January 15, 2016, Joseph was hired as the running backs coach for Louisiana Tech and coached the 2016 season at that position.

 LSU

 On February 7, 2017, Joseph was named wide receivers coach at LSU.
 In 2020, Joseph received the additional title of assistant head coach at LSU.

 Nebraska

 In December 2021, it was announced that Joseph would return to his alma mater as the wide receivers coach, associate head coach, and passing game coordinator.
 After the firing of coach Scott Frost on September 11, 2022, Joseph was named interim head coach.
-On November 26, 2022, it was announced Matt Rhule would be taking over as Nebraska Head Coach for the 2023 season.
+On November 26, 2022, it was announced Matt Rhule had been hired as Nebraska's new head coach for the 2023 season.
 Four days later, on November 30, Joseph was placed on administrative leave by Athletic Director Trev Alberts following his arrest for domestic violence.
-His official separation from the university was on December 6, 2022.
+His official separation from the university was announced on December 6, 2022.

+Return to Grambling State

+On December 18, 2023, Joseph was introduced as the 15th head coach of the Grambling State Tigers.